Items Needed: slips of paper or index cards; pencils; two small bowls (to hold the slips of paper)

 Just as a butterfly needs to struggle to get out of its cocoon, we need to struggle to learn some important lessons.
 God is wise enough not to remove all trouble and suffering from our lives.
 There are some things we learn only by going through hard times.

 If you never had any trouble, you would probably be very selfish, uncaring, and proud.
-Suffering breaks our hearts, make us more understanding, and humble.
+Suffering breaks our hearts and makes us more understanding and humble.
 Even though no one likes suffering, it can actually be good for us.

 Someday there will be a reward from God if we endure suffering.
 God promises a crown of life to those who endure—who don’t give up, but keep going even though it is hard.

 Pass out the newspapers and ask the children to look for and circle (with the markers) examples of people suffering.
 Take turns sharing a story or two about the suffering that is happening in the world around us.
 (If you don’t have a newspaper, look online, watch some news together, or simply share examples from your life or friends and family.)

 What can we do for someone who is suffering?
 (Pray for him; say kind words; listen; share; etc.)

 We don’t know all the reasons for suffering, but we do know God loves us (He proved it on the cross).
 We can show love to others when they are suffering.